Our Approach

 Continue to deliver a public campaign which advocates treating staff with respect and dignity and promotes the commitments set out in UNISON’s Violence at Work Charter recognising the importance of staff safety.

-Continue the series of staff and community engagement visits led by the Chief Executive and Council Leader where they learn about the work the Council is carrying out in communities.
+Continue the series of staff and community engagement visits led by the Chief Executive to learn about the work the Council is carrying out in communities.

-Provide daily updates and monitoring of the Council’s six corporate social media accounts and continue support, guidance, and best practice updates for the Council’s networks of 120 social media accounts.
+Provide daily updates and monitoring of the Council’s seven corporate social media accounts and continue support, guidance, and best practice updates for the Council’s networks of 120 social media accounts.

 What a Sustainable Council looks like for us